Genetic drift: Other models of drift

 If the variance in the number of offspring is much greater than that given by the binomial distribution assumed by the Wright–Fisher model, then given the same overall speed of genetic drift (the variance effective population size), genetic drift is a less powerful force compared to selection.
 Even for the same variance, if higher moments of the offspring number distribution exceed those of the binomial distribution then again the force of genetic drift is substantially weakened.

 Random effects other than sampling error

 Random changes in allele frequencies can also be caused by effects other than sampling error, for example random changes in selection pressure.

 One important alternative source of stochasticity, perhaps more important than genetic drift, is genetic draft.
 Genetic draft is the effect on a locus by selection on linked loci.
 The mathematical properties of genetic draft are different from those of genetic drift.
 The direction of the random change in allele frequency is autocorrelated across generations.

 Drift and fixation

-The Hardy–Weinberg principle states that within sufficiently large populations, the allele frequencies remain constant from one generation to the next unless the equilibrium is disturbed by migration, genetic mutations, or selection.
+The Hardy–Weinberg principle states that the distribution of two alleles in a diploid population will approximate a binomial distribution.
+The overall frequency of alleles in this binomial distribution will remain constant from one generation to the next unless the it is disturbed by evolution.
+Genetic drift is one mechanism of evolution that affects allele frequencies; the others are migration, genetic mutations, and natural selection.